rainerenglisch/IBM-Applied-Data-Science-Capstone/report2.md

 # Results

+## Distribution of euclidean distances
+![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/distribution_distances.png "Distribution of distances")
 The distance results are very interesting as it is skewed to right.
 Nearly 90% of the distances are around 1.

-![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/distribution_distances.png "Distribution of distances")

-Only a few seem to be a good match.
+That is, there are not many good matches.

+## List of top ten neighborhoods with smallest distances
+![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/top_ten_recommended_neighboorhoods_list.png "List of smallest distances to home neighborhood feature vector")

+The top ten list confirms the observation that there are not many good matches.
 That is why, we find an extremely good match in the neighborhood "Hakenfelde" which has a distance of nearly 0!
-The next best match is "Stadtrandsiedlung Malchow" with a distance of around 0.7.
+The next best match is "Stadtrandsiedlung Malchow" with a distance of only around 0.7.

-![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/top_ten_recommended_neighboorhoods_list.png "List of smallest distances to home neighborhood feature vector")

 ![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/top_ten_recommended_neighboorhoods_map.png.png "List of smallest distances to home neighborhood feature vector")